xbeat/Machine-Learning/README.md

 Dynamic Mode Decomposition (DMD) is a powerful data-driven method for analyzing complex dynamical systems.
 It extracts spatiotemporal coherent structures from high-dimensional data, providing insights into the system's behavior and evolution over time.

+## Limitations of Silhouette Score in Clustering Evaluation

+Introduction to Clustering Evaluation

+Clustering evaluation is a crucial step in unsupervised learning to assess the quality of clustering results.
+This slideshow will explore two important metrics: the Silhouette score and Density-Based Clustering Validation (DBCV).
+We'll discuss their strengths, limitations, and applications, focusing on their effectiveness in evaluating different types of clusters.

 ## PACF Plots for Mixed ARMA Models in Python

 Introduction to PACF Plots for Mixed ARMA Models